Hither1/disaster-resource-allocation-game/README.md

 ### Model-free multi-agent

+We experiment with 2 variants:
+- multi-agent A2C
+-

 References:

 [TOM2C: TARGET-ORIENTED MULTI-AGENT COMMUNICATION AND COOPERATION WITH THEORY OF MIND](https://arxiv.org/pdf/2111.09189.pdf)

-Simplied:
-- multi-agent A2C
--

 ### Model-based multi-agent